Are you one of those people that like the Amazon PHP SDK but hate the fact that you need to download Guzzle, PSR-7 and every AWS API client to use it?

-Except for being a wrapper around Symfony's HTTP client and make sure the asynchronous features are properly used, AsyncAws also handles authentication, exceptions and provide input and result objects.
+Except for being a wrapper around Symfony's HTTP client and making sure the asynchronous features are properly used, AsyncAws also handles authentication, exceptions and provide input and result objects.

-Read more about how do use asynchronous features.
+Read more about how to use asynchronous features.

 Backwards compatibility promise¶